 The Reserve Bank is required to ensure that, throughout the economy, money works as well as possible as a mechanism for making transactions, storing value, and keeping account.
-The Bank also promotes a sound and efficient financial system.
+The Bank also aims to keep employment near its maximum sustainable level and promotes a sound and efficient financial system.
 To fulfil these functions, the Bank carries out a wide range of tasks, from operating monetary policy to monitoring and supervising the health of the financial system, maintaining foreign reserves, operating in the financial markets if necessary, and issuing currency as required.
 To do this, we have defined the vision and values by which we operate.

 The Reserve Bank is required under the Reserve Bank of New Zealand Act 1989 (ss 163-165) to provide an Annual Report, an annual accountability document, to the Minister of Finance no later than 3 months after the end of the financial year.
 The Annual Report contains a signed statement from the Governor, as well as the Board’s assessment of the performance of the Bank’s functions and the exercise of its powers.
 It also contains a summary of key activities, and presentation of the Bank’s financial statements.